jccrosby/smart-ai-adoption/slides.md

 Smart Adoption vs. Blind FOMO

-1. I see rigth now is a lot of fear mongering out there
+1. What I see right now is a lot of fear mongering out there
    1. AI is going to take all our jobs!
    2. AI won’t take your job—but someone using it smarter will.
 2. The pressure is real.